 We observed two significant signs of a domain language.
 First, records contain quite a diverse writing style.
-While some records contained complete sentences, some records looked more like handwritten notes about statuses and a list of tasks to address later.
+While some records contained complete sentences, some looked like handwritten notes about statuses and a list of tasks to address later.
 Second, the text contains numeric data, abbreviations, product names, special symbols, terminology related to chemistry, and encoded terms that act like words.
 For example, \Cref{fig:log} shows that the terms ``P5002'' and ``R105.12'' act as nouns that correspondingly refer to a pump and a reactor.
-But outside of this domain, it is impossible to know the meaning of these terms.
-Moreover, the abbreviation TSR, which stands for technical safety review, and ``maint'', which stands for ``maintenance,'' illustrate the short word forms used in this domain.
+But outside of this domain, knowing the meaning of these terms is impossible.
+Moreover, the abbreviation TSR, which stands for technical safety review, and ``maint,'' which stands for ``maintenance,'' illustrate the short word forms used in this domain.

-\paragraph{Quantitative analysis} We performed quantitative data analysis to explore the findings from the qualitative analysis further and compare a general domain with the production-specific domain terminology.
+\paragraph{Quantitative analysis} We performed quantitative data analysis to explore the qualitative analysis findings further and compare a general domain with the production-specific domain terminology.
 The analysis included the following tasks: (a) evaluate the length of the text records, (b) inspect text composition, and (c) explore the difference between the domain language and the general domain.

-\Cref{fig:data_exploration} shows a histogram of the text lengths, where the majority of the records do not exceed 200 chars, i.e., the size of Twitter posts.
+\Cref{fig:data_exploration} shows a histogram of the text lengths, where most records do not exceed 200 chars, i.e., the size of Twitter posts.
 A pie chart depicts the proportion of the types of terms based on the overall number of terms in a dataset for analysis.
 We observed a significant impact of the numeric values (10\%) and encoded terms of the local domain (16\%), i.e., abbreviations for the functional locations used in the production.
 Such terms require local dictionaries to enable decoding the terms for out-of-domain understanding.